What is a DAF?

 Charitable assets may grow over time

-DAF sponsors handle all due diligence and regulatory compliance
+DAF sponsors handle all due diligence and reporting, simplifying organization and administration

 DAFs can accept a wide range of assets such as cash, stock, cryptocurrency, and real estate for contributions